mdkhau/node-basic/arrays/README.md

 ```

 ### Testing
-If you clone the exercise project, you can test your functions with the autamated tests included in the project.
+If you clone the exercise project, you can test your functions with the automated tests included in the project.
 Just make sure that all dependencies have been installed:
 ```console
 $ npm install
 $ npm test